{\tt RapidGBM}: An Efficient Tool for Fermi-GBM Visibility Checking and Data Analysis with a Case Study of EP240617a: Acknowledgments

 {A\arabic{figure}} {A\arabic{table}}

-In the Appendix, we present the spectral fitting results for different time intervals and instruments, along with a comparison of the posterior parameter distributions derived using response matrices generated from both historical and real-time pointing files.
+In the Appendix, we present the spectral fitting results for different time intervals and instruments in Table~\ref{tab:specfit}, and a comparison of the posterior parameter distributions derived using response matrices generated from both historical and real-time pointing files in Figure~\ref{fig:spec_compare}.